 The vast majority of births in women over 35 are uncomplicated vaginal deliveries.
 Child birth for women over 35 does carry slightly higher risks of complications, and as such, cesarean section deliveries are somewhat more common among this age group.

-But there are some non-medical ways in which delivery may be different if you’re over 35.
+There are also some non-medical ways in which delivery may be different if you’re over 35.
 For example:

 More Common and More Successful